Attestation & Payment Years

 - In the beginning, CMS had a definite schedule for attestations and what level of Meaningful Use (MU) was to be attested to each year.
 Over time, this scheduled has been altered.
 To determine the appropriate time frame to be attested to each year (90 days or 365 days), please go to the Meaningful Use Overview page for more information.

 - Patient Volume (PV) data (for both TennCare/Medicaid Encounters and Total Encounters) must come from a consecutive 90-day period from the calendar year prior to the Program Year for which you are attesting.
-For example, if you are attesting for Program Year 2019, your PV must come from 2018.
+For example, if you are attesting for Program Year 2020, your PV must come from 2019.
+When attesting for Program Year 2021, your PV must come from 2020.
 The PV time period and the MU attestation period do not come from the same year.

 - The EP EHR Incentive Payment amount for Payment Years 2 – 6 is $8,500 for providers (including pediatricians) who meet the 30% or greater Medicaid PV requirement.